emqx/cloud-docs/en_US/connect_to_deployments/openhab.md

 [OpenHAB](https://www.openhab.org/) also known as open Home Automation Bus, is an open-source home automation software written in Java.
 With the strengths of integrating various devices, providing a clear user interface, and supporting the most flexible tools, openHAB becomes one of the most outstanding platforms in the field of home automation.

 With the high flexibility and ease of use, openHAB provides a particular binding for users to connect MQTT Broker.
-In this article, we will introduce to you the process of setting up EMQX Cloud MQTT Broker with openHAB.
+In this article, we will introduce to you the process of setting up EMQX Platform MQTT Broker with openHAB.

 ## Prerequisites

 ### Get MQTT Broker

 You can use the [free public MQTT broker](https://www.emqx.com/en/mqtt/public-mqtt5-broker) provided by EMQX.
-This service was created based on the [EMQX Cloud](https://www.emqx.com/en/cloud).
+This service was created based on the [EMQX Platform](https://www.emqx.com/en/cloud).
 The information about broker access is as follows:

 - Broker: **broker.emqx.io**
 - MQTT Port: **1883**